-These questions must be reviewed and discussed by the IEP team as they begin to determine the student's educational placement.
-It is important to remember that the student's parents must be part of any group that makes decisions on the educational placement of their child.
+1 These questions must be reviewed and discussed by the IEP team as they begin to determine the student's educational placement.
+It is important to remember that the student's parents must be part of any group that makes decisions on the educational placement of the student.
 The purpose for reviewing and discussing these questions is to ensure that the IEP team has given adequate consideration to placement of this student in the general education classroom with supplementary aids and services, prior to considering removal from the general education classroom.
-The IEP team's discussion of these questions should be reflected in the answers to the next items on the IEP:
+The IEP team's discussion of these questions should be reflected in the answers to the next items on the IFP:

-Explanation of the extent, if any, to which the student will not participate with students without disabilities in the regular education class, AND
+Explanation of the extent, if any, to which the student will not participate with students without disabilities in the regular education class; AND, this section is continued on the next page

-Explanation of the extent, if any, to which the student will not participate with students without disabilities in the regular education curriculum
+Explanation of the extent, if any, to which the student will not participate with students without disabilities in the regular education curriculum.